How Much Does It Cost to Rent a Commercial Kitchen?

 A Peerspace user who booked this commercial kitchen for a production shared the following review: “Spacious commercial kitchen!
 We were able to move stuff around for our needs.
 Host and site reps were helpful and accommodating.
 Would definitely come back!”

-We adore this full commercial kitchen and event space in Dallas, TX!
-Located in Cedar Crest, it has space for 55 guests, WiFi, indoor and outdoor dining space, and of course, a commercial kitchen.
-There is also an open kitchen layout, which may be ideal if you’re hosting a dinner party or cooking demonstration.
+We adore this full commercial kitchen and event space near Dallas, TX!
+Located in Plano, it has space for 200 guests in addition to an indoor garden area, dining space, A/V equipment, and of course, a commercial kitchen.
+It’s a terrific spot to host a corporate event, workshop, party, or anything else you can think up.

 These are just a small sampling of the commercial kitchen space you will find on Peerspace.
-The only way you know what’s available near you or your destination is to click the link and explore the possibilities!
+Find out what venues are available near you or your destination by exploring what Peerspace has to offer.

 Our creative themed brunch ideas will make your tasty gathering one to remember!